-I also own a Ganter C rotary trumpet, model G3a in lacquer.
+I also own a I play a Bach Stradivarius® Rotary trumpet, .
+The instrument is silver plated.
+This horn has a pre-strike valve cluster with a post-strike rest of the horn.
+It plays very well.
 It is a very special horn with a great tone and warm sound.
-It has a pitch adjustment trigger on the third valve slide, but the intonation and tone are superb, so it is not often used.
+It has a pitch adjustment trigger on the third valve slide, but the intonation and tone are superb, so the trigger is not often used.
 I find a Breslmair G2 cup with a Monette B1-1 rim or Bach 1C rim (depending upon tonal color desired) makes this rotary trumpet really special.

 I play a Kanstul CC920 with separate leadpipes for the Bb and A sides of the instrument.
 It is an outstanding piccolo trumpet, and having played and owned several fine makes, the Kanstul is the best available piccolo trumpet for players who can afford to own and use only one instrument for solo and orchestral work.
 I use a Monette AP4S (cornet shank) mouthpiece with this horn.
 The horn also works wonderfully with a Bach 3C cornet shank mouthpiece with a 117 backbore.